Limeade1209/7DTD/Bloodstone/Readme.txt

-# Latest Version (v1.0) #
+# Latest Version (v1.1) #

 [ Things added/changed with this mod ]
-- 2 giant zombies that provide cans of blood upon harvest
+- 5 giant zombies that provide cans of blood upon harvest, there is also a chance to collect diamond from them
 - Bloodstone Arrow mod
 - Bloodstone Axe
 - Bloodstone Bomb